facebookresearch/mbrl-lib/README.md

 ## Supported environments
-Our example configurations are largely based on [Mujoco](https://mujoco.org/), but our library components (and algorithms) are compatible with any environment that follows the standard gym syntax.
+Our example configurations are largely based on [Mujoco](https://mujoco.org/), but our library components (and algorithms) are compatible with any environment that follows the standard [Gymnasium](https://github.com/Farama-Foundation/Gymnasium/) syntax.
 You can try our utilities in other environments by creating your own entry script and Hydra configuration, using our default entry [`main.py`](https://github.com/facebookresearch/mbrl-lib/blob/main/mbrl/examples/main.py) as guiding template.
 See also the example [override](https://github.com/facebookresearch/mbrl-lib/tree/main/mbrl/examples/conf/overrides)